Skip to content

 145. Commitment to provide essential community services and facilities ?

-The company reports a commitment to providing essential community services and facilities.
+The company commits to providing essential community services and facilities.

 0 / 2